Freedom of information: The security argument

-With the evolution of the digital age, application of freedom of speech and its corollaries (freedom of information, access to information) becomes more controversial as new means of communication and restrictions arise including government control or commercial methods putting personal information to danger.
+With the evolution of the digital age, the application of freedom of speech and its corollaries (freedom of information, access to information) becomes more controversial as new means of communication and restrictions arise including government control or commercial methods putting personal information in danger.

 Digital access

 Freedom of information (or information freedom) also refers to the protection of the right to freedom of expression with regard to the Internet and information technology.
 Freedom of information may also concern censorship in an information technology context, i.e. the ability to access Web content, without censorship or restrictions.

 Information and media literacy

 According to Kuzmin and Parshakova, access to information entails learning in formal and informal education settings.
 It also entails fostering the competencies of information and media literacy that enable users to be empowered and make full use of access to the Internet.

-The UNESCO's support for journalism education is an example of how UNESCO seeks to contribute to the provision of independent and verifiable information accessible in cyberspace.
+UNESCO's support for journalism education is an example of how UNESCO seeks to contribute to the provision of independent and verifiable information accessible in cyberspace.
 Promoting access for disabled persons has been strengthened by the UNESCO-convened conference in 2014, which adopted the "New Delhi Declaration on Inclusive ICTs for Persons with Disabilities: Making Empowerment a Reality".